walmartlabs/concord-website/docs/getting-started/triggers.md

 You can create generic events for may uses.

-For expale, submit a JSON document to the API at `/api/v1/events/example`, and start off a flow with an `example` trigger:
+For example, submit a JSON document to the API at `/api/v1/events/example`, and start off a flow with an `example` trigger:

 ```
 triggers: